 Jesus had empowered the apostles, sent them out to preach what they had heard him preach, and to do the ministry that He had modeled for them to see and do.
 They returned and were excited about how wonderful things went, and I’m sure compared notes with one another about how things went on their first tour of duty, a truly memorable and exciting time.
 I’m sure Jesus was pleased about the reports, but he also pointed them toward an important issue called rest.
 Not only had they been busy with work, but now were back and there would be no leisure from work…just too much activity and too much to do.

-Jesus recognizes the need for rest.
+The Good Shepherd knew about the necessity of resting.
 He set an example, confirmed many times in the Gospels, by getting away to deserted places to pray alone, mountain areas, deserts, places to spend time in Sabbath rest.
-As a true leader, Jesus is committed first and foremost to his apostles.
+As a true leader, the Good Shepherd is committed first and foremost to his apostles.
 After all, these are the ones along with others that will be commissioned in the future, to preach and bring the “good news” of the Kingdom of God to others.
-And, in order to do that they must take personal time for rest, relaxation, time for renewal in body, soul and spirit.
+And, to do that they must take personal time for rest, relaxation, time for renewal in body, soul and spirit.

-This invitation to come away to a deserted place and rest a while is not a message limited to the disciples of the First century, but it is a message to all of us…yes, to each one of us.
-Many of you have been busy this past year with careers, family and social responsibilities, plus hours of commitment of time and labor to the work of the ministry in your local church.
-The vestry, choir and several other church teams and committees took some time off in July.
+This invitation to come away to a deserted place and rest a while is not a message limited to the disciples of the First century.
+It is a message to all of us…yes, to each one of us.
+Many of you have been busy this past year with work, family and social responsibilities, unplanned added responsibilities’, plus hours of commitment of time and labor to the work of the ministry in your local church.
+The vestry, choir and several other church teams and committees are taking some time off in July.
 Many of you have taken vacations or are in the process of taking some time off to go “somewhere other than your regular routines and work” and to rest awhile, to take a “needed” Sabbath rest.

-I think it is important for all of us, and I’m talking to all of you, and especially to those of you involved in church work, to take some time, to take a retreat, a reprieve, even to take a day, a few hours, to get away to pray.
-As you know when Jesus is saying, “I want you to go off by yourself and rest, what he is really saying, is “You and I need to get away so we get rest together, so you can spend time in my presence and I will give you rest.
+I think it is important for all of us, and I’m talking to all of you, to take some time, to take a retreat, a reprieve, even to take a day, a few hours, to get away to pray.
+As you know when Jesus is saying, “I want you to go off by yourself and rest, what he is really saying, is “You and I need to get away, so we get rest together, so you can spend time in my presence and I will give you rest.

 You need a day off, and if for some reason you can’t grab that day off, find some time, a few hours, some spare time each day to “rest awhile” alone, yet in the company of Jesus.
 That’s called communing with God, i.e. prayer.
 I’m guilty of having trouble getting away.
-But, sometimes when I do get away from the work and enjoy some time with family and friends, and we are doing something relaxing like fishing, swimming, boating, traveling, sight-seeing, laughing over a campfire, sharing good stories over good food and fellowship, it’s just good, invigorating.
-And, it’s important.
+But, sometimes when I do get away from the work and enjoy some time with family and friends, and we are doing something relaxing like swimming, boating, traveling, sight-seeing, laughing over a campfire, sharing good stories over food and fellowship, it’s just good, invigorating, and, it’s important.

 I’m planning to schedule more times for personal silent retreats, times for meditation, writing, and soul-searching for myself and for this church.
 I guarantee that you all want your rector to do this.
 It’s in my contract, but more importantly, it’s in my heart; to be in tune with God for direction, renewed vision, for a healthy soul.
 It’s good for me and for the church.
 You need a time away from me and I need time away from you.
 If you say amen here, I promise not to take it the wrong way.

-Jesus says, “Come away to a deserted place, all by yourselves and rest awhile”.
+The Good Shepherd is calling to you.
+He is saying: “Come away to a deserted place all by yourselves and rest awhile.”